roschaefer/kitahub/README.md

 # Prerequisites
 For local development Docker and and docker-compose are required.
 To install them on MacOS Docker for Mac is recommended.
 You can download it from here: https://docs.docker.com/docker-for-mac/

+It is recommended to use editorconfig support in your text editor.
+Plugins can be found here: http://editorconfig.org/#download

 # Usage
 Get the source code